 Overall the fishing in quite good and it has been nice dropping the word “erratic” from our reports.
 The weather is forecast to be pleasant and clear, and that persistent onshore breeze has lightened up making for some smoother sailing for those who are ready for a bit less chop, myself included.

 We’ll see you offshore, the Mahi-Mahi are waiting.
-Rick, Matt, TKS and the weed pullin JJ aboard the Marlin My Darlin
+JJ, Matt, TKS and the weed pullin JJ aboard the Marlin My Darlin